 mata, namae no nai kaibutsu ni gyaku modori, karyuudo Thomas ni haitte mo

-And he went back to being a nameless monster.
-Still he entered the stomach of the hunter Thomas but:
+And it returned to being a nameless monster.
+Still, it entered the hunter Thomas’s stomach, but:

 *バリバリ、クシャクシャ、バキバキ、ゴクン*